SHA-mbles/SHA-mbles.github.io/README.md

 ## OpenSSL

 We have contacted the OpenSSL developers on December 14th.
 They are considering disabling SHA-1 at security level 1 (defined as 80-bit security) after our attack.
 Since security level 1 is the default configuration, this would prevent SHA-1 usage for certificates, and for handshake signatures.
 Debian Linux had previously set the default configuration to security level 2 (defined as 112-bit security) in the latest release (Debian Buster); this already prevents dangerous usage of SHA-1.

+## DNSSEC

+After publication of our results, it was pointed that SHA-1 remained used in DNSSEC.
+It is advised that anyone who is using a SHA-1 DNSKEY algorithm (algorithm numbers 7 or less) should upgrade.
+See [related page from Tony Finch](https://www.dns.cam.ac.uk/news/2020-01-09-sha-mbles.html) or the [IETF related discussion](https://mailarchive.ietf.org/arch/msg/dnsop/hA4Ur9qxRJIUo13Pjpmrm_va7cs)

 # Q&A